Counselling services

 What is Eating Disorders Counselling?

-Eating disorders therapy is a form of therapy that helps those with disordered eating issues become mentally and physically healthy again.
+Eating disorder treatment is a form of talk therapy that helps those with disordered eating issues become mentally and physically healthy again.

 Types of Eating Disorders